YosefLab/Compass/docs/_sources/Compass-Settings.rst.txt

 **\-\-list-genes** [FILE]
    File to output a list of metabolic genes needed for selected metabolic model.

+**\-\-list-reactions** [FILE]
+   File to output a list of reaction id's and their associated subsystem for selected metabolic model as a json file.

 **\-\-select-reactions** [FILE]
    Compute compass scores only for the reactions listed in the given file.